Wedding Prices: Catering

 Style of service

 There are two ways of serving your wedding breakfast, a buffet or a sit-down meal, both of which have pros and cons when it comes to your budget.
-For example, for a sit-down meal, you would have to factor in the wages of the waiters, as you would need one server per 11 guests and the waiters can earn up to £18 per hour.
-Alternatively, you can serve your guests a yummy buffet, which won’t need servers, but might require more food than a sit-down meal!
-So really, it is a question of what you and your beloved prefer and the quotes that you receive from your vendors!
-A little tip from us, if you really want the official feel of a sit-down meal but are limited by your budget, have guests carve up and serve their own food!
+For example, for a sit-down meal, you would have to factor in the wages of the waiters (its recommended to have 1 per 11 guests).
+Alternatively, you can serve your guests a yummy buffet, which won’t need servers, but might require more food!
+So really it’s a question of preference and what your venue allows.
+If you really want the official feel of a sit-down meal but are limited by your budget, why not have guests carve up and serve their own food?

-If your wedding venue is offering in-house catering and the exclusive use of the premises, the price is guaranteed to be higher than that of a hotel that will have other customers staying, as you can see from the example below.
-Similarly, if you are hiring outside caterers and they need to travel to your venue, they might charge you for their transport!
-Before settling for one of the options, have a chat with your sweetheart and discuss what is really important to you, whether it is the exclusivity of the venue, the delicious food or the amazing location and go from there.
+Lots of little bits further influence the price.
+Wedding venues offering in-house catering and exclusive use of the premises, will be guaranteed to have a higher price than a hotel that will have other customers staying.
+If you are hiring outside caterers and they need to travel to your venue, they might charge you for their transport!

 |London Hotel||Country House(catering and venue hire)||Country House (just catering, venue hire is £6,950 for a Saturday in summer)|